Designer023/development-guidelines/03_javascript.md

 - jQuery.
 Nothing essential should be using jQuery.
 - Everything else like galleries and slider js, social js etc.
+- Analytics.
+I know it says put it in the head, but a quicker page is a happier user and a more accurate stat.
+A quicker stat is a slower site and unhappy user (who might then leave).

 #How many js files should there be.

 For a normal site there should be 2 js files that are loaded for the whole site.
+The header.js and the footer.js.
+That's it!
+Call them what you like!
 There may be more specific files that are loaded for certain pages or sections of a site.

 ##header.js